jmcantrell/arch-bootstrap/README.md

 Any wireless connections created during the install will be persisted to the installed system.

+A privileged user will be created and the root account will be disabled.

 ## Configuration

-Details of the installation can be controlled from the default configuration at `./config`.
+Details of the installation can be controlled from the default configuration in `./config`.
 This directory can be used as a template if multiple preset configurations are needed.

 The preparation script will, by default, use this directory, but it